iamkanishka/Angular-Unit-Testing/README.md

 11. Writing Isolated Unit test Cases for an Angular Service - Angular.
 12. Create Posts Compoenent and Posts Service for getting posts data - Angular Testing.
 13. Create a Spec File for Posts Componenet to do Isolated Unit Test for a Componennt - Angular Testing.
+14. Write TestCases For Delete method in Posts Componenet with Isolated Uni Tests - Angular Testing.
+15.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.